 At the end of the procedure, a small, clear adhesive dressings is applied to the skin over the nick (usually on the inside of the knee), and a compression stocking applied to the whole leg.
 If phlebectomies are performed, steristrips and more clear adhesive dressings will be applied to the skin, and sometimes an additional compression wrap over the stocking.

 You will be asked to walk for 20 minutes following the procedure before returning home.
 This clears the deep veins of any residual sclerosant, minimizing the risk of deep vein thrombosis (DVT).

 It is important to walk regularly in the days following the procedure.
 Avoid standing still for prolonged periods.
 When not mobilising, you can rest with your legs up.
 The majority of patients can resume regular activities the next day, but should hold off on any heavy leg exercises (e.g. running, cycling, gym exercise classes) for at least 7 days.
 If your work involves prolonged periods of standing or significant physical activity, it may be advised to take a short period of time off work.
 For guidance, please discuss your circumstances with Mr Milne.

-A follow up ultrasound will be done at 24 - 48 hours after treatment to check the ablated vein and ensure there is no DVT.
+A follow up ultrasound will organised within 7 days following treatment to check the ablated vein and ensure there is no DVT.

 The compression stocking should be worn full-time for the first 48 hours.
 After this, it can be taken down for showering, but otherwise it is ideal to wear full-time for the first week.
 If it is uncomfortable to sleep in, it can be removed at night when in bed.
 After the first week, the stocking can be worn for an additional week during the day for comfort if desired.